kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 -----------------

 ### Q121
+Which one of the following is the most potent inhibitor of gastric acid secretion?

+	A. Chlorphenamine
+	B. Misoprostol
+	C. Ranitidine
+	D. Omeprazole
+	E. Gaviscon®
 #### Answer: X. ?
 - ?

 ### Q122
+The following changes occur at birth:

+	A. The left umbilical vein becomes the ligamentum venosum
+	B. The urachus becomes the medial umbilical ligament
+	C. The ligamentum arteriosum is a remnant of the umbilical arteries
+	D. The foramen ovale closes in all cases at birth - F
+	E. The vitellointestinal duct may persist as a Meckel’s diverticulum
 #### Answer: X. ?
 - ?

 ### Q123
+With regard to phototransduction:

+	A. Photoreceptors depolarize in response to light exposure
+	B. It is a vitamin D-dependent process
+	C. Upon exposure to light, cGMP levels thin the photoreceptor fall
+	D. Opening of cGMP-gated cation channels occurs in response to light
+	E. Light photons are absorbed by transducin
 #### Answer: X. ?
 - ?

 ### Q124
+Which of the following is a feature of the adaptive (*acquired*) immune response?

+	A. Acute inflammation
+	B. Secretion of tears
+	C. Natural killer cells
+	D. Surface epithelia
+	E. Self/non-self discrimination
 #### Answer: X. ?
 - ?

 ### Q125
+With regard to the thyroid gland, which of the following is true?

+	A. Tri-iodothyronine is the principal hormone of the gland
+	B. Calcitonin is produced by follicular cells
+	C. Organification involves the binding of tetra-iodothyronine to amino acids
+	D. It is stimulated to produce thyroxine (T4) by TRH
+	E. Thyroglobulin is stored in the colloid of follicles
 #### Answer: X. ?
 - ?

 ### Q126
+Which one of the following is depolarising neuromuscular blocker?

+	A. Atracurium
+	B. Atropine
+	C. Guanethidine
+	D. Suxamethonium
+	E. Neostigmine
 #### Answer: X. ?
 - ?

 ### Q127
+With regard to genital development:

+	A. The mesonephric (Wolffian) ducts differentiate into the female genitalia
+	B. Female development is hormonally regulated through the actions of anti-Mullerian hormone and testosterone
+	C. Gender is principally determined by the presence or absence of two X chromosomes
+	D. Anti-Mullerian hormone is secreted by Leydig cells
+	E. The testes and ovaries descend from their original position at the 10th thoracic level
 #### Answer: X. ?
 - ?

 ### Q128
+With regard to the visual field pathways:

+	A. The axons contained within the optic nerve are derived from photoreceptors
+	B. The optic tracts synapse in the medial geniculate nucleus of the thalamus
+	C. Decussation is complete at the optic chiasm
+	D. The macula region is grossly over-represented in the visual cortex
+	E. Compression at the optic chiasm results in a homonymous hemianopia
 #### Answer: X. ?
 - ?

 ### Q129
+With regard to neutrophils (*polymorphonuclear leucocytes*):

+	A. They are the predominant cell type in chronic inflammation
+	B. They have bilobed nuclei
+	C. They have a life-span of only a few hours in inflamed tissue
+	D. They may fuse to form multinucleate giant cells
+	E. They carry out oxygen-dependent microbial killing by lysomal enzymes
 #### Answer: X. ?
 - ?

 ### Q130
+Which one of the following regarding *myoglobin in skeletal muscle* is correct?

+	A. It binds and stores oxygen for rapid release during falling PaO2
+	B. It contains a magnesium cofactor
+	C. It releases oxygen at high PaO2
+	D. It exhibits co-operative binding with O2 (*sigmoid dissociation curve*)
+	E. It is devoid of iron
 #### Answer: X. ?
 - ?